shipwright-io/community/ships/0035-beta-api-changes.md

 5. For the spokes, we introduce under the `*_conversion.go` a `ConvertTo()` and `ConvertFrom()` function.
 This will be done for the _v1beta1_ API version.
 6. Populate the conversion functions, to adhere to the API changes and deprecations mentioned above.
 6. Modify the CRDs, to explicitly state which API version must be stored and which not.
-7. Regenerate all artifacts, from generated code to CRDS based on the new API types.
+7. Regenerate all artifacts, from generated code to CRDs based on the new API types.
 8. Ensure that helper scripts for autogenerating are aware of the _v1beta1_ type.